NicoleDev/Nicole/README.md

-**Nicole is a daring new cryptocurrency based on purely on Proof-of-Stake.**
+**Nicole is a daring new cryptocurrency based on pure Proof-of-Stake.**

 **There are no POW blocks left to mine.**